kirtivr/BinderFilter/README.md

 ## Setup

 Because we hook an existing Linux driver, BinderFilter code requires a recompilation of the Linux source tree and flashing this new kernel onto an Android phone.
 We have tested and verified this method on a Google Nexus 7 (2013- flo).
+For development setup, see the [related documentation](https://github.com/dxwu/BinderFilter/wiki/Setup).
 To install the pre-compiled kernel image:

 1. Root your Android phone
 2. Enable USB debugging